 Sandy River– the closest to Whispering Woods Resort, the Sandy river is 30 minutes from the resort heading west on Hwy 26.

 The scenic area consists of 77 tiered, plunging and horsetail waterfall formations.
 All can be reached from Route 30 Historic Columbia River Highway which parallels Highway 84.
-For sake of space we will cover the more popular falls here:
+For the sake of space we will cover the more popular falls here.

-Latourell Falls is also along Historic Columbia River Highway.
+Latourell Falls – also is on the Historic Columbia River Highway.
 From Whispering Woods turn left onto US-26 W/Mt.
 Hood Hwy; proceed for 25 miles.
 Turn right onto SE Palmquist Rd then left onto SE 257thDr/NE Kane Dr, continue for 2 miles.
 Turn right onto SE Stark Street then right onto E Crown Point Hwy/Historic Columbia River Hwy.
 Make a left onto E Bell Rd and continue on E Historic Columbia River Hwy for 6 miles.
 Latourell Falls is a tiered falls that includes a picnic area from which to view the lower falls while you munch.

-Shepperd’s Dell - One mile from Latourell Falls and is along the Historic Highway off of Interstate 84.
+Shepperd’s Dell – is one mile from Latourell Falls along the Historic Highway off Interstate 84.
 Pack a picnic lunch and dine outdoors at Shepperd’s Dell State Park after you experience this combination of tiered and horsetail falls.

 Bridal Veil Falls– Continuing further on Route 30 from Sheppard’s Dell Falls you will come to Bridal Veil Falls with its upper and lower tiered display.
 Wear your hiking boots for the 2.2 mile round trip or, if you didn’t bring your boots, you can conveniently view the falls from I-84.